ThatAquarel/StudyGuides/english/2023-11-20_macbeth_act_1.md

   My dearest love,
 Duncan comes here tonight.

- MACBETH  And when goes hence?
+  And when goes hence?

 Tomorrow, as he purposes.

- MACBETH  O, never
+  O, never
 Shall sun that morrow see!
 Your face, my thane, is as a book where men
 May read strange matters.
 To beguile the time,